LCC-CIT/CS296N-CourseMaterials/Labs/Lab07/Lab7Instructions-WebAPI.md

 ## Part 2: Your Own Web API

-1. Add an API controller to your web site.

-   This Web API will have REST endpoints to allow users to do the following for each group:
+1. Add two API controllers to your web site.
+The Web API (consisting of two controllers) will have REST endpoints to allow users to do the following for each group:

    - Group A

      Post or read messages and replies.

+     Use one controller for messages and another for replies.

    - Group B

      Post or read stories and comments.

+     Use one controller for stories and another for comments.

    - Group C

      Post or read posts and replies.

+     Use one controller for posts and another for replies.

 B\) Test each endpoint using [Postman](https://www.getpostman.com/).
 Copy/paste each request and response into a document.